top of page

 The course then shows how attempts to develop consistent theoretic narratives in economics ended up relying on such special cases as to make it impossible for those narratives to function as parables for actual systems, while the narrative question is deeply intertwined with policy debates.

-Transnational Litigation (Avi Singh, 24 hours, 4 ECTS)
+Transnational Litigation (Avi Singh, 24 hours, 4 credits)

 This course a critical perspective on the operation of private law principles in transnational public law institutions.
 In its critical viewpoint, it looks at principles of law and economics, including the efficiency of procedures, and their normative nature.
 As such, it offers a perspective on the intersection between the practice of law, the jurisprudence of law, and the political economies of law, in transnational legal fora.